CQ-zhang-2016/QATEN/README.md

 - We use DeepAccNet and GNNRefine datasets to train the QATEN, and use [CASP14](http://predictioncenter.org/download_area/CASP14/server_predictions/) and [RCSB](https://www.rcsb.org/) datasets for local(residue) and global Quality Assessment predictions.
 You can download them through [links](http://www.csbio.sjtu.edu.cn/bioinf/QATEN/).

 ### Demo pictures:
 - We compare QATEN with confidence predictor in AlphaFold2 and evaluation module in RosettaFold on test datasets.
-The demo pictures are under the path `./demo/`.
+The demo pictures are in our network `http://www.csbio.sjtu.edu.cn/bioinf/QATEN/`.

 ### To start a quick testing: